Last updated: January 12, 2022

 Somersby Falls and the picnic area are located within Brisbane Water National Park, and are very easily accessible.

 To get there, turn into Wisemans Ferry Road from the M1 Pacific Motorway.
 At the first roundabout turn left into Somersby Falls Road.
-Keep following this road until you reach the car park at the picnic area (map).
+Keep following this road until you reach the car park at the picnic area (see map location).

 An $8 parking fee applies per vehicle for the whole day, which you can pay at one of the ticket machines at the carpark.